njPlanck/GAN-Model-Fingerprint-Extraction/README.md

 ## Method Overview
 * First, the input image is denoised with a selected filter.
-* Then the denoised image is subtracted from the original
+* Then the denoised image is subtracted from the original to get the fingerprint.
+* The average of fingerprints from a particular GAN is then taken, to get the reference pattern or GAN fingerprint.
+* This reference pattern is then subtracted from the individual images from the same GAN.
+* Evaluation can be done, if this images can pass for real images.

+$$
+D = I * W

+F = I - D

+R = \bar{F}

+where;

+\bar{F} = \frac{1}{n}\sum_{i=1}^n F_i

+I is the Original Image
+D is the Denoised Image
+F is the the extracted FIngerprint
+R is the reference pattern computed from F_is

+$$